linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Valuation Models Routledge.md

 # 4. Conclusion

 This review stresses a point: valuation is a matter of accounting and the practicality of a valuation model depends on the accounting involved.
 Valuation must be consistent with the theory of finance but is only completely satisfied by specifying the appropriate accounting.
 That points to the need for accounting theory to work on the issue.
-The endeavor not only involves the......
+The endeavor not only involves the numerator in a valuation model, but also the denominator that involves the discount rate.

 # References